Shortheath Common

-Shortheath Common is a 59.5 ha biological Site of Special Scientific Interest east of Bordon in Hampshire.
+Shortheath Common is a 59.5 ha biological Site of Special Scientific Interest west of Bordon in Hampshire.
 It is also a Local Nature Reserve and a Special Area of Conservation.

 The common has areas of bracken, woodland, heath and a pond, but its main ecological interest is a large valley mire.
 Much of it is covered by Sphagnum mosses, but there are also many vascular plants, such as velvet bent and the insectivorous round-leaved sundew.
 The invertebrates are also of particular interest, including 23 breeding species of dragonfly.

+Land ownership

+All land within Shortheath Common SSSI is owned by the local authority.